The Adviser

 Bonhams

 While this all felt deeply unsettling and at times infuriating, such shifts have occurred many times in the past.
-Twenty years ago, the Porsche 911’s value hierarchy looked quite different from today, and so did the commentaries of pundits and enthusiasts.
-Mid-years (1974–77) and 964s were derided as problem-ridden and less performant than the more desirable later variants of the same cars (SCs/Carrera 3.2s and 993s), rhetoric which has effectively disappeared.
+Twenty years ago, the Porsche 911’s value hierarchy looked quite different than it does today, and so did the commentaries of pundits and enthusiasts.
+Mid-years (1974–77) and 964s were derided as problem-ridden and less performant than the more desirable, later variants of the same cars (SCs/Carrera 3.2s and 993s).
+This rhetoric has effectively disappeared.

 In period, these were big, expensive problems.
 They still are.
 But back then, the cars were inexpensive enough ($15,000 for a decent example with no major mechanical needs) that a lot of them were junked instead of fixed.
 Sick examples could be bought cheaply by well-meaning but undercapitalized enthusiasts, which led to further attrition.